sbma44/sbma44.github.io/eckington/index.md

 ## How can I get involved?

 - Come to the June 6 meeting at the [Summit at St. Martin's](https://eckingtoncivicassociation.org/meetings-agendas/) (ironically, a building that would never have been built under historic district rules).
-Alternately, email the ECA to vote by proxy.
+Alternately, email ECA Treasurer Lana Gowin (lcgowin@gmail.com) to vote by proxy.
 You must be an ECA member to vote.
 It costs $10 to join, and [you can do so online](https://eckingtoncivicassociation.org/contact-us/).
 If you enter your email in the form below, we'll email you a reminder about the meeting.
 If the $10 joining fee would be a hardship, please email us to let us know.

 - If the June 6 measure passes, keep an eye out for the ECA survey.
 If you send us your email using the form below, we'll email you when the survey is available online so you don't miss it.